People

 • How much do humans appear to value different aspects of nature, e.g. clear lakes, critical habitat, absence of pollution, hurricane risks, etc.?

-To answer these questions, our projects often combine remote sensing and rich spatio-temporal social data on people, properties, and policies with quasi-experimental causal inference and predictive machine learning.
+To answer these questions, our projects combine remote sensing and rich spatial and temporal data on people, properties, and policies with quasi-experimental causal inference and predictive machine learning.
+Our open-source pipeline openplaces pulls these datasets together.

-I enjoy my research the most when it produces actionable insights for end users, e.g., government agencies, donors, land trusts, and indigenous governments.
+My research seeks to produce actionable insights for public interest users, such as government agencies, donors, land trusts, and indigenous governments.
 Don’t hesitate to reach out if you have an interesting, policy-relevant data challenge.

 • PhD, Natural Resources & Environment, University of Michigan